Have you ever had an impossible dream?

-From March to May, in-between moving, starting a new ministry, and trying to sell our house as well as buy another, I revised my story and then worked with Carol Kurtz Darlington from Mountainview Books to hone it more.
-Then my novel was off to the copyeditors and typesetters.
+From March to May, in-between moving, starting a new ministry, and trying to sell our house as well as buy another, I revised my story.
+Then I worked with Carol Kurtz Darlington from Mountainview Books to hone it more.
+Finally, my novel was off to the copyeditors and typesetters!

 The book releases December 1, but I received my author copies yesterday.
 Words can’t express the feeling of finally holding my published book, the result of six years of prayer, perseverance, and birth pains.

 What has God called you to?
 Put your little hand in His, and He’ll lead you on the adventure He has chosen, impossible or not.